code-for-charlottesville/housinghub/README.md

 **Data Security and Ethical Considerations**: No data will be collected on individuals seeking help finding housing, or on individuals who have vouchers or are enrolled in other housing assistance programs.
 The data are still sensitive, however, because landlords often do not wish to publicize the fact that they accept vouchers.
 Prior to launching the landlord side of the data collection mechanism, we will have to take care to ensure that the system is secure and only accessible to individuals with the proper credentials

+### If you are a beginner with GitHub
+GitHub is the most popular website for sharing data and code.
+But everyone who uses this website remembers how intimidating GitHub can be at first.
+If you've never seen or used GitHub before, don't worry!
+Follow these steps to get going with GitHub:

+1. Open a new window (so you can still see these instructions), and get a GitHub account here: https://github.com/join?source=header-home

+2. Choose the FREE, **not the paid**, option.
+Don't select "help me set up an organization" and push Continue.
+Fill out the survey if you'd like, and verify your email.
+This will take you to your personal GitHub homepage.

+3. Now that you are signed in, navigate back to the housinghub repository on the Code for Charlottesville GitHub page.
+In the top-right corner of this page, click the button marked **fork** and click on your GitHub user name.

+4. This will take you to a *copy* of this repository that will exist ONLY on your personal GitHub page.
+At the top of the screen, it should say *your-user-name/housinghub* and NOT *code-for-charlottesville/housinghub*.

+5. Click "Clone or Download" and "Download ZIP" and unzip the folder.
+You will now have access to all of the files that exist in this repository on your local machine.

+6. All of the code and data our volunteers have made so far will be in this folder.
+Use these files to do whatever work you want to do.
+Save your files on your local computer for now.

+7. When you are done with your work, it's time to bring it back to your GitHub copy of this project repository.
+On your GitHub page, click on "Upload file" and select the files you want to exist on your GitHub page.
+At the bottom, you can write a short description of these files if you want.
+Then select "Commit Changes" to upload the files.

+8. When you have uploaded all of the files you want to share, it's time to share these files with the main Code for Charlottesville housinghub repository.
+To do that, click "New Pull Request".
+Then push "Create pull request".
+Write a comment about what you did, if you want, and click "Create pull request" again.

+9. One of the adminstrators of the main Code for Charlottesville repository will review your files and accept them to be added to the main repository.

+If you have any questions, please don't hesitate to speak with one of the co-captains or to one of the more experienced volunteers.
+For more information on GitHub (and Git) see: https://github.com/UVA-DSI/Open-Data-Lab/tree/master/education/GitHub